+National Electricity Transmission System Security and Quality of Supply Standard, Version 2.3, February 2017

-Infrequent Infeed Loss Risk That level of loss of power infeed risk which is covered over long periods operationally by frequency response to avoid a deviation of system frequency outside the range 49.5Hz to 50.5Hz for more than 60 seconds.
-Until 31 st March 2014, this is 1320MW.
-From April 1 st 2014, this is 1800MW.
+Infrequent Infeed Loss Risk Until 31st March 2014, this is a loss of power infeed risk of 1320MW.
+From April 1st 2014, this is a loss of power infeed risk of 1800MW.

 Infrequent Operational Switching Operational switching associated with rare or infrequent events rather than routine management of the system.
 Infrequent operational switching includes, for example, isolation of circuits for maintenance and subsequent re-energisation, and operation of intertrip schemes consequent upon secured events.
-It would not include switching out of circuits for voltage control, or switching out of circuits to allow safe access to other plant, where it is foreseen that such switching may be a regular practice; such events would be classed as operational switching .
-Insufficient Voltage Performance Margins In all timescales and in particular the post-fault periods (i.e. before, during and after the automatic controls take place), there are insufficient voltage performance margins when the following occurs: i) voltage collapse; ii) over-sensitivity of system voltage; or iii) unavoidable exceedance of the reactive capability of generating units such that accessible reactive reserves are exhausted; under any of the following conditions: i) credible demand sensitivities; ii) the unavailability of any single reactive compensator or other reactive power provider; or iii) the loss of any one automatic switching system or any automatic voltage control system for on-load tap changing.
-Intact System This is the national electricity transmission system with no system outages i.e. with no planned outages (e.g. for maintenance) and no unplanned outages (e.g. subsequent to a fault).
-Interconnection Allowance An allowance in MW to be added in whole or in part to transfers arising out of the Security planned transfer condition to take some account of non-average conditions (e.g. power station availability, weather and demand).
+It would not include switching out of circuits to roltage control, or switching out of circuits to allow safe access to other plant, where it is foreseen that such switching may be a regular practice; such events would be classed as operational switching.

+Insufficient Voltage Performance Margins

+In all timescales and in particular the post-fault periods (i.e. before, during and after the automatic controls take place), there are insufficient voltage performance margins when the following occurs:

+- i) voltage collapse;

+- ii) over-sensitivity of system voltage; or

+- iii) unavoidably exceeds the reactive capability of generating units such that accessible reactive reserves are exhausted;

+under any of the following conditions:

+- i) credible demand sensitivities; - the unavailability of any single reactive compensator or other reactive power provider; or - iii) the loss of any one automatic switching system or any automatic voltage control system for on-load tap changing.

+Intact System

+This is the national electricity transmission system with no system outages i.e. with no planned outages (e.g. for maintenance) and no unplanned outages (e.g. subsequent to a fault).

+Interconnection Allowance An allowance in MW to be transfers arising out of the condition to take some

+An allowance in MW to be added in whole or in part to transfers arising out of the Security planned transfer condition to take some account of non-average conditions (e.g. power station availability, weather and demand).
 This allowance is calculated by an empirical method described in Appendix D of this Standard.

-A point at which an offshore transmission system, which is directly connected to an onshore transmission system, connects to the onshore transmission system.
+Interface Point (IP) A point at which an offshore transmission system, which is directly connected to an onshore transmission system, connects to the onshore transmission system.
 The Interface Point is located at the first onshore substation which the offshore transmission circuits reach onshore.
 The default point of connection, within the first onshore substation, is taken to be the busbar clamp in the case of an air insulated substation, gas zone separator in the case of a gas insulated substation, on either the lower voltage (LV) busbars or the higher voltage (HV) busbars as may be determined by the relevant transmission licensees.
 Normally, and unless otherwise agreed, if the offshore transmission owner owns the first onshore substation, the interface point would be on the HV busbars and, if the first onshore substation is owned by the onshore transmission owner, the interface point would be on the LV busbars.

-Large Power Station A power station which is:
+Large Power Station

+A power station which is: